Unboxed-Software/solana-course/content/transfer-hook.md

 ### Transfer tokens successfully:

-To transfer tokens successfully, you need to pass all the required accounts when invoking the transfer instruction from the Token Extension program. luckily for us the `@solana/spl-token` library has a method that will help us with that, it's called `createTransferCheckedWithTransferHookInstruction` and it will take care of adding the extra accounts to the transfer instruction for us.
+To transfer tokens successfully, you need to pass all the required accounts when invoking the transfer instruction from the Token Extensions Program. luckily for us the `@solana/spl-token` library has a method that will help us with that, it's called `createTransferCheckedWithTransferHookInstruction` and it will take care of adding the extra accounts to the transfer instruction for us.

 ```ts
 const transferInstruction = await createTransferCheckedWithTransferHookInstruction(